 There are a number of different treatments that we can use to remove or lessen the appearance of acne scarring:

-- Dermal Fillers are very commonly used to fill out acne scars – more so the ‘valley’ type shapes of acne scars.
+- Dermal Fillers are very commonly used to fill out the so-called ‘valley’ shapes of acne scars.

-- CO2 Laser Skin Resurfacing is probably the most effective tool overall to reduce acne scars.
+- CO2 Laser Resurfacing is probably the most effective tool overall to reduce acne scars.

-Please note that chemical peeling, although excellent for other skin conditions, is generally not useful for acne scarring unless the scarring is very fine.
+Please note that a Chemical Peel, although a worthwhile option for other skin conditions, is generally not useful for acne scarring unless the scarring is very fine.